 There were three (3) public comments received via the community needs survey posted on the Open Town Hall portal seeking input from citizens on needs and funding priorities for the 2022 Annual Action Plan.
-The commenters ranked housing activities as the highest priority followed by public facilities, other real property improvements, and public services receiving the second highest ranking and public improvements receiving the third highest priority.
+The commenters ranked housing activities as the highest priority followed by public facilities, other real property improvements, and public services receiving the second highest ranking and public improvements receiving the third highest ranking.
 Project suggestions from commenters included installation of smart lights at traffic intersections, affordable housing, transportation system, and affordable childcare.
+A summary of public comments received to date are attached to this Annual Action Plan.